lpewton/surprise-tours/README.md

 One of the features of this store is that the users can review a tour.
 However, an issue found was that the star system was not working and there was no time to fix it.
 However, a progress bar was set up in its stead.
 This can be fixed with more time, in the future.

 Another implementation to add in the future is the ability to search a tour by its dates.
 At the moment it would be posible to do so but using numerals instead of the month's name.
 As this seemed confusing, it was removed from the site to be implemented correctly in the future.

+Finally, an unfixed bug found in this app is the "Uncaught TypeError: P.trigger(...) is null" found in the console bar in the deployed website.
+However, this error comes directly from Bootstrap therefore cannot be fixed or removed.
+It does not affect the functionalityor distribution of the website in any way.

 ## Major Issues Found:
 1. Crispy forms not compatible with Stripe: